-We again assembled at Tower Hill House on the afternoon of October 10th, and next morning started with four men at the group of mined cists at the north end of Carn E.
+We again assembled at Tower Hill House on the afternoon of October 10th, and next morning started with four men at the group of ruined cists at the north end of Carn E.

 The first operation, the breaking up and removal of a huge slab, measuring 9 feet by 6 feet, which impended over the rim of the excavation, was successfully accomplished.